Introduction to Image Analysis

 Academic Integrity

 All work submitted must be your own.
 Collaboration on assignments is permitted, but you must write your own code and acknowledge all collaborators.
+Using coding agents is allowed, but you are fully responsible for the correctness of your submission and must be able to explain any part of your work if asked.
 Plagiarism will not be tolerated.

 Getting Started